omoh128/search-engine-project/README.md

-# search-engine-project

-# Search Engine Project
+# Elastic Search Engine Project

 The Search Engine Project is a web-based search engine that utilizes Elasticsearch for indexing and searching data, along with Google API integration for fetching additional search results from Google's search engine.